aldolammel/Arma-3-Vehicles-Overhauling-Script/README.md

 ...............

-### EDITOR CAN EASILY CHANGE:

--
-- What services are available (repair, refuel, rearm);
-- Action radius of each type of station;
-- Waiting time between one service and another;
-- Defined which types of assets will automatically receive the attributes of a station;

 ### GLOBAL STATION RULES

-- The vehicle must be within the station's range of action;
+- The vehicle that need a service (named "target-vehicle") must be within the station's range of action;
-- At least one player must be close to the vehicle;
+- At least one player must be close (or inside) to the target-vehicle;
+- The target-vehicle must not be moving;
-- The vehicle must not be completely destroyed;
+- The target-vehicle must not be completely destroyed;
+- To provide the service, the station must not be destroyed or under water or flying (supply containers) or even moving (supply vehicles);
-- For a service to be performed, the station cannot be busy with another player.
+- Each station can provide only the services that it allowed to; CHECKING !!! - For a service to be performed, the station cannot be busy with another player.

 **To repair:**
-- Must have some damage;
+- The vehicle must have some damage;
-- The engine must be off;
+- Its engine must be off;

 **To refuel:**
-- Must have had some fuel consumption;
+- The vehicle must have had some fuel consumption;
-- The engine must be off;
+- Its engine must be off;

 **To rearm:**
-- Must have spent some ammunition in the vehicle;
+- The vehicle must have spent some ammunition;

 ### GROUND STATION RULES